GabrielGodoy01/template_flutter_clean_architecture/README.md

 [Testing](https://docs.flutter.dev/testing/overview) is an essential aspect of software development, ensuring the reliability and quality of applications.
 In Flutter, we can write different types of tests, including unit tests, widget tests, and integration tests, to validate the behavior and functionality of our code.
 By writing tests, developers can identify bugs early, prevent regressions, and maintain the stability of their applications.
 The Flutter testing framework provides a comprehensive suite of tools and utilities for writing tests, making it easy to create and run tests for various parts of the application.
 By adopting a test-driven development (TDD) approach, developers can build robust and maintainable Flutter applications with confidence.

-## Staging
+## Environment

-Staging environments are essential for testing and validating applications before deployment to production.
-By setting up staging environments, developers can verify the functionality and performance of their applications in a controlled environment, ensuring that they meet the desired quality standards.
-In Flutter, we can configure staging environments by defining different configurations for development, staging, and production builds.
-By leveraging environment-specific configurations, developers can manage API endpoints, feature flags, and other settings based on the deployment environment, facilitating efficient testing and validation of applications.
-Staging environments play a crucial role in the software development lifecycle, enabling developers to identify and address issues early, leading to more reliable and robust applications.
+In folder **app/shared/helpers/environments**, you can find the environment configurations for the application.
+The environment configurations are used to manage different settings and configurations for the application based on the environment in which it is running.
+By defining environment-specific configurations, developers can easily switch between different settings for development, staging, and production environments, ensuring that the application behaves consistently across different deployment scenarios.
+The environment configurations can include API endpoints, feature flags, authentication settings, and other environment-specific parameters that influence the behavior of the application.

 ## Themes

-This template provides an easily customizable theming structure, including definitions for colors, text styles, and light/dark themes.
+In folder **app/shared/themes** is provided an easily customizable theming structure, including definitions for colors, text styles, and light/dark themes.
 The provided themes are designed to be easily tailored to fit the project's needs.
 For instance, you can customize primary, secondary, and accent colors to match your application's visual identity.
 Additionally, text styles can be adjusted to ensure visual consistency throughout the application.
 Support for light and dark themes is built-in, allowing end-users to select their preferred theme preference.
 With this flexible theming structure, you can create a cohesive and visually appealing user experience for your Flutter application.

 ## Name Format